POSTED ON 20/05/2019 BY KATE

 - Too much time online and interacting in age-inappropriate virtual spaces, means your children are losing out on essential social development skills that they will need for adulthood.

 ‘Children these days have no self-control’.
 Adults who have this opinion may be right, but not necessarily for the right reasons.
 It is true that more and more tweens and teens are struggling to put down their digital devices, and though it may be due in part to their own inability to control themselves, there are deeper, darker reasons lurking below the surface of this common, modern challenge faced by parents everywhere.

-We have explored the psychological vulnerabilities which make social media and gaming so attractive to our children.
-(Check out the blog post here)
+For more info, check out our blog post where we have explored the psychological vulnerabilities which make social media and gaming so attractive to our children.

 Now, let’s unwrap the tricks which big technology companies are using to leverage these vulnerabilities against our children (and ourselves!) to ensure that screen time is maximized in the interests of profit.